-Once a jumper or team has left the aircraft, the jump is official and will be scored.
+Once a competitor or team has left the aircraft, the jump is official and will be scored.

-If the performance of a competitor or team is judged and scored even despite the fact that, because of a fault of the organizer or the judges, the jump was not performed in the conditions specified in these rules, the competitor or team has the right to accept the score awarded or to repeat the jump.
+If the performance of a competitor or team is judged and scored and it is determined that, due to a fault of the organizer or the judges, the jump was not performed in the conditions specified in these rules, the competitor or team has the right to accept the score awarded or to repeat the jump.

-C. Posting out of the scores and unofficial results
+C. Posting of the scores and unofficial results

-The scoring of performances and the unofficial results of each round will be immediately posted on a scoring board.
-The official results of each event and the names of the winners will be published within 24 hours of the completion of each event.
+The performance, scores and the unofficial results for each round will be posted immediately on a score board and/or online.
+The official results of each event and the names of the winners will be published within 24 hours of the completion of each event or in any case before the award ceremonies.